mantidproject/mantid/docs/source/release/v6.11.0/framework.rst

 - Algorithm :ref:`CompressEvents <algm-CompressEvents>` a new ``SortFirst`` property that controls whether sorting happens before compressing events.
   If ``SortFirst=False`` then a different method is used to compress events that will not sort first.
 This is faster when you have a large number of events per compress tolerance.
 - Algorithm :ref:`ISISIndirectEnergyTransfer <algm-ISISIndirectEnergyTransfer>` has the new property ``OutputSuffix`` that will append a suffix to the end of output workspace names.
-- Algorithms :ref:`AlignAndFocusPowderFromFiles <algm-AlignAndFocusPowderFromFiles>` and ref: :ref:`SNSPowderReduction <algm-SNSPowderReduction>` have new property ``MinSizeCompressOnLoad`` for specifying load compression.
+- Algorithms :ref:`AlignAndFocusPowderFromFiles <algm-AlignAndFocusPowderFromFiles>` and ref: :ref:`SNSPowderReduction <algm-SNSPowderReduction>` have new a property called ``MinSizeCompressOnLoad`` for specifying load compression.
 - Algorithm :ref:`NMoldyn4Interpolation <algm-NMoldyn4Interpolation>` now uses ``scipy.interpolate.RectBivariateSpline`` instead of ``scipy.interpolate.interp2d``, since ``interp2d`` has been removed in version 1.14 of ``scipy``.
   See reference documentation here (https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.interp2d.html).
 - Algorithm :ref:`DiscusMultipleScatteringCorrection <algm-DiscusMultipleScatteringCorrection-v1>` now supports a radial collimator that restricts scatter points within a small region within the larger sample volume.